 And roosters are a whole other story.
 Even roosters of friendly chicken breeds can be aggressive.
 Their job is to defend their flock and attack any perceived threat.
 And roosters often see humans as a threat.

-In no certain order, here is a list of the friendliest breeds of chickens based on my research and 10 years raising chickens.
+In no certain order, here is a list of the friendliest breeds of chickens based on my research and over 10 years of raising chickens.

 Wyandottes are beautiful chickens that are great egg layers.
 There are quite a few varieties with different feather patterns, but the most recognizable pattern is the brownish-orange feathers outlined or “laced” with black.
 This breed actually originated in America.